CTCycle/FEXT-Autoencoder/README.md

 **General settings:**
 - `seed:` global random seed

 **Number of samples and batch size:** This application is designed for efficient on-the-fly image loading using a custom generator.
 Therefore, it is advisable to carefully choose the number of training and testing samples and adjust the batch size accordingly.
-Optimal training and test data sizes should be multiples of 100.

 ## Installation
 First, ensure that you have Python 3.10.12 installed on your system.
 Then, you can easily install the required Python packages using the provided requirements.txt file: